Rowa Islands

 Rowa Islands (also known as Reef Islands) are an uninhabited archipelago in Torba Province of Vanuatu in the Pacific Ocean.
 The Rowa are a part of larger Banks Islands archipelago.
 The islands are a natural border between Melanesia and Polynesia; they are one of the most beautiful places in the South Pacific Ocean and an integral part of a vast system of atolls and reefs.

 Geography

-Rowa Islands consist of 15 picturesque coral cays between the islands of Motalava and Ureparapara in northern Vanuatu.
-The neighboring islands are Mota Lava and Vanua Lava.
+Rowa Islands consist of 15 picturesque coral cays.
+It is located between Ureparapara, Vanua Lava, and Mota Lava.
 The estimated terrain elevation above sea level is some 5 metres.
 A large horseshoe-shaped coral reef fringes the islands.
-At a low tide, the water between the five islands located in the lagoon is so shallow that one can walk the distance among them.
+At a low tide, the water separating the five islands located in the lagoon is so shallow that one can walk the distance among them.
 The vegetation on the islands is low and bushy.
 Of the whole group of islands, trees only grow on the main island of Rowa, making it visually taller than it actually is.